-Section 2.4.7 requires that the national, regional and local benefits of regional significant infrastructure are recognized and protected (objective 1) and that the safe and efficient operation, maintenance, upgrading and development of regional significant infrastructure is enabled (policy 1), while avoiding, remedying or mitigating effects on the environment to the extent practicable (Objective 2).
+Section 2.4.7 requires that the national, regional and local benefits of regionally significant infrastructure are recognized and protected (objective 1) and that the safe and efficient operation, maintenance, upgrading and development of regionally significant infrastructure is enabled (policy 1), while avoiding, remedying or mitigating effects on the environment to the extent practicable (Objective 2).
 Section 2.4.8 requires that energy demand is met in a sustainable manner (objective 1) and that the national significance of renewable energy generation activities are recognized (policy 1).

 The proposal aligns with the direction outlined by providing for significant renewable energy generation in a manner that avoids, remedies and/or mitigates all significant adverse effects.
 This includes effects on waterways, land productivity, biodiversity, the rural landscape and cultural effects.
-In addition, the proposal provides for ecological restoration through riparian planting and the restoration of wetland habitat.

 Overall, the proposal is considered to be consistent with the objectives and policies of the Matamata-Piako District Plan.
 Anything else?

-Does the project includes an activity which would make it ineligible?

-If yes, please explain:

-Section 8: Climate change and natural hazards

-Will the project be affected by climate change and natural hazards?

-If yes, please explain:

-The site will be subject to flood modelling (taking into account climate change) and all infrastructure will be located above anticipated flood modelling.
+Please write your answer here: Does the project includes an activity which would make it ineligible?
+No If yes, please explain: Section 8: Climate change and natural hazards Will the project be affected by climate change and natural hazards?
+No If yes, please explain: The site will be subject to flood modelling (taking into account climate change) and all infrastructure will be located above anticipated flood modelling.
 It is noted that the panels themselves are located approximately 800mm-1m from the ground, therefore it is primarily the ancillary infrastructure which requires consideration in regard to flood modelling.
 That infrastructure (e.g. BESS, power stations) are located on piles and therefore can readily be raised, if necessary, to reduce any risk of inundation.

-Please add a summary of all compliance and/or enforcement actions taken against the applicant by any entity with enforcement powers under the Acts referred to in the Bill, and the outcome of those actions.

-The Applicant (and its associated group companies) have never been the subject of compliance or enforcement action under any of the Acts referred to in the Bill.

-Load your file here:
+Section 9: Track record Please add a summary of all compliance and/or enforcement actions taken against the applicant by any entity with enforcement powers under the Acts referred to in the Bill, and the outcome of those actions.
+Please write your answer here: The Applicant (and its associated group companies) have never been the subject of compliance or enforcement action under any of the Acts referred to in the Bill.
+Load your file here: No file uploaded Declaration Do you acknowledge your submission will be published on environment.govt.nz if required Yes By typing your name in the field below you are electronically signing this application form and certifying the information given in this application is true and correct.

-Declaration

-Do you acknowledge your submission will be published on environment.govt.nz if required

-By typing your name in the field below you are electronically signing this application form and certifying the information given in this application is true and correct.